createamind/candy/README.md

 * Persistent training process and flexible architecture.

 ## Todo
+* Values tend to get big!
+Clip gradient or more regulization.
 * Change Policy Gradient to PPO(Proximal Policy Optimization).
 * Solve the failure of policy training.
 * Implement MCTS.